etelan/CV/CV.md

 London, United Kingdom

-- Improving accessibility and the UI
+- Fixed user visible bugs and accessibility issues in an app with over 100M installs
 - Fixing backend bugs
 - Worked on backend database features.
 Using SQL, timezones, and Java.
 - Bug fixed on the Google Fit App for Android and Android Wear.
 This included a project to integrate to new libraries.